-- 11.1 The accounting officer must ensure that, irrespective of the procurement process followed, no award above R30 000 is given to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - 11.2 Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - 11.3 If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (11.1) be presumed to be in order. - 11.4 It is the supplier's responsibility to provide the municipality with a valid and original tax clearance certificate.
+- 11.1 The accounting officer must ensure that, irrespective of the procurement process followed, no award above R30 000 is given to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - 11.2 Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - 11.3 If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (11.1) be presumed to be in order. - 11.4 It is the supplier's responsibility to provide the municipality with a tax compliance status PIN.